rdiff-backup/rdiff-backup/README.md

 on Linux and Windows, and even cross-platform between both.
 Users have reported using it successfully on FreeBSD and MacOS X.

-Beside it's ease of use, one of the main advantages of rdiff-backup is that it does use the same efficient protocol as rsync to transfer and store data.
+Beside its ease of use, one of the main advantages of rdiff-backup is that it does use the same efficient protocol as rsync to transfer and store data.
 Because rdiff-backup only stores the differences from the previous backup to the next one (a so called